qatkk/FederatedNaiveBayesZKP/README.md

 ```

 **Model training:**
 - In order to test the model update process and training you can run the `test/model_test.sh` file.
 This file will train the model and create a proof corresponding to the trained class.
 When the model update is verified locally then this file will send a transaction to the submit_model_update() function of the FLSC to update the global model.
+You can choose the number of model updates sent to the smart contract at the first of the scripts, this way the script will train and submit multiple model updates for the same class of data specified in the `configs/params.json` file.

 ```
 ./model_test.sh